 Role Type Comparison We first obtain a mapping from UDS predicates and arguments to the PropBank predicates and arguments annotated in EWT.
-Each such argument in PropBank is annotated with an argument number (A0-A4) as well as a function tag (PAG = agent, PPT = patient, etc.).
-We then compose this mapping with the mapping given in the PropBank frame files from PropBank rolesets to sets of VerbNet classes and from Prop-Bank roles to sets of VerbNet roles (AGENT, PA-TIENT, THEME, etc.) to obtain a mapping from UDS arguments to sets of VerbNet roles.
-Because a particular argument maps to a set of VerbNet roles, we treat predicting VerbNet roles as a multilabel problem, fitting one SVM per role.
-For each argument a of predicate p, we use as predictors $[\boldsymbol{\theta}{p}^{(\text{ev})}; \boldsymbol{\theta}{pa}^{(\text{role})}; \boldsymbol{\theta}{pa}^{(\text{ent})}; \boldsymbol{\theta}{p-a}^{(\text{role})}; \boldsymbol{\theta}{p-a}^{(\text{role})}], \text{ with } \boldsymbol{\theta}{p-aj}^{(\text{role/ent})} = [\max{a' \neq a} \boldsymbol{\theta}{pa'j}^{(\text{role/ent})}, \max{a' \neq a} \boldsymbol{\theta}{pa'j}^{(\text{role/ent})}].$
+Each such argument in PropBank is annotated with an argument number (A0-A4) as well as a function tag (PAG = agent, PPT = patient, etc.).3 We then compose this mapping with the mapping given in the PropBank frame files from PropBank rolesets to sets of VerbNet classes and from PropBank roles to sets of VerbNet roles (AGENT, PATIENT, THEME, etc.) to obtain a mapping from UDS arguments to sets of VerbNet roles.
+Because a particular argument maps to a set of VerbNet roles, we treat predicting VerbNet roles as a multi-label problem, fitting one SVM per role.

 Table 2 gives the test set results for all role types labeled on at least 5% of the development data.
-For comparison, a majority guessing baseline obtains micro F1s of 0.58 (argnum) and 0.53 (functag).8 Our roles tend to align well with agentive roles-PAG, AGENT, and A0-and some nonagentive roles-PPT, THEME, and A1-but they align less well with other non-agentive roles-PATIENT.
-This result suggests that our two-role classification aligns fairly closely with the agentivity distinctions in PropBank and VerbNet, as we would expect if our roles in fact captured something like Dowty's coarse distinction among prototypical agents and patients.
+Our roles tend to align well with agentive roles-PAG, AGENT, and A0-and some nonagentive roles-PPT, THEME, and A1-but they align less well with other non-agentive roles-PATIENT.
+This result suggests that our two-role ontology aligns fairly closely with the agentivity distinctions in PropBank and VerbNet, as we would expect if our roles in fact captured something like Dowty's coarse distinction among prototypical agents and patients.